When Acne Puts You On The Spot

 Treating Brown Spots From The Inside Out

-Since the process that forms brown spots begins in the brain, brain health is reflected in skin health.
+Since the process that forms brown spots begins in the brain, it won’t come as a surprise if brain health is reflected in skin health8.
 You don’t have to follow a complicated routine of maintaining your brain to fight acne-related changes in your skin.
 Simply getting enough sleep, with the help of melatonin or GABA if necessary, is reflected in your complexion.

 To be your most trusted ally in your pursuit of clear, healthy skin.